-I am Léonard, an incoming Assistant Professor in Information Systems and Operations Management at the University of Washington, Foster Business School.
-I just graduated with my Ph.D. in Operations Research at the Massachusetts Institute of Technology, working with Prof. Dimitris Bertsimas.
+I am Léonard, an Assistant Professor in the Department of Information Systems and Operations Management at the University of Washington, Foster School of Business, and adjunct assistant professor at the Allen School of Computer Science and Engineering.
+I earned my Ph.D. in Operations Research at the Massachusetts Institute of Technology, working with Prof. Dimitris Bertsimas.

-As a dedicated educator, I am passionate about mentoring and teaching students at all levels across subjects such as optimization, data science, machine learning, deep learning, and software analytics tools.
-I am also committed to creating innovative educational materials that leverage generative AI, empowering more people to contribute analytical solutions for a better world.
-In recognition of my teaching efforts, I have been honored with three teaching awards from MIT, including the Goodwin Medal, the institute's highest teaching accolade for a student.
+As a dedicated educator, I am launching an educational effort, Universal Artificial Intelligence to disseminate state-of-the-art technological insights to vast audiences.
+I am mentoring and teaching at all levels of subjects, such as optimization, data science, machine learning, AI, and more, to empower anyone to contribute analytical solutions for a better world.
+My commitment to education has been recognized by three teaching awards from MIT, including the Goodwin Medal, the institute's highest teaching recognition for a student.